-Disc* participants graduate with a stronger understanding of urban processes and a broad toolkit with which to tackle its urgent demands, as well as compelling artifacts for their academic portfolio.
-Students master the theory and skills necessary to effectively represent their design ideas and become the next thought-shapers and game-changers in environmental design.
+Upon completion of the Disc* program, participants graduate with a strong understanding of urban dynamics and a broad toolkit with which to confront "wicked problems", as well as compelling artifacts for their academic portfolio.
+Disc* alumni are prepared to become the next thought leaders and game changers in the shaping of our built environment.

 - Bachelor of Arts in Geography